LeoFu9487/push_swap_tester/README.md

 TLE : time limit exceeded (You can edit the variable ```TIME_LIMIT``` in *.sh file)

 ERROR : Unknown instructions

+Valgrind not found : We can't test your memory leaks with command leaks

 ### Clean